Skip to main content

 The Role of Testosterone and Progesterone

-For women experiencing symptoms like diminished libido, fatigue, and cognitive fog, low-dose can be highly effective.
+For women experiencing symptoms like diminished libido, fatigue, and cognitive fog, low-dose testosterone therapy can be highly effective.
 The evidence supports its use for improving sexual function and well-being.
 When administered transdermally in physiologic doses, short-term studies show it does not adversely affect lipid profiles or blood pressure.
 Long-term data beyond two years is still being gathered, which is why ongoing monitoring is essential.

 If a woman has her uterus, any estrogen therapy must be accompanied by progesterone.
 Progesterone’s primary safety role in this context is to protect the uterine lining (endometrium) from the proliferative effects of estrogen, which could otherwise increase the risk of endometrial cancer.
 Beyond this critical function, progesterone has its own systemic benefits, often contributing to improved sleep quality and mood stabilization.